phpfyi/fx/README.md

 ### Buttons

 Modify the following configuration to override button styles.
+This applies to buttons, submit and reset inputs.

 ```scss
 $button-background: $grey-xd;